-During Oshogatsu — the New Year, Japan’s biggest family holiday — American YouTube star Logan Paul set off international controversy by posting a video of himself encountering a dead body inside a Japanese forest.
+During the New Year in 2018, Japan’s biggest family holiday, YouTube star Logan Paul made controversy by posting a video of himself encountering a dead body inside a Japanese forest.
 The forest goes by the name of Aokigahara.

 In the English-speaking world, the phrase “suicide forest” renders the place simple, conceptually.
 It also attaches an immediate stigma to Aokigahara, one that can easily be mitigated by instead using the more poetic nickname “Sea of Trees.”
 This name better captures the full grandeur of how this wind-swept forest appears from the mountain with its treetops undulating like waves.

 Stories of the Sea of Trees have run rampant around the globe.
-The internet is full of headlines about it, with major news sites like CNN, Time, The Telegraph, and The Japan Times trumpeting that same phrase, “Japan’s suicide forest,” in place of its name.
+The internet is full of headlines about it, with major news sites like CNN, Time, The Telegraph, and The Japan Times trumpeting that exact phrase, “Japan’s suicide forest,” in place of its name.
 Many of these sites offer the enticement of taking the reader “inside” said forest.

 Further adding to the alien planet vibe are the moss-covered roots that lay exposed everywhere.
 Stories of a deathly, all-enveloping quietness and compasses that cease functioning inside the forest are greatly exaggerated.
 Birds do chirp, other hikers do come along, and if you hold a compass in the palm of your hand, it should work just fine.

-What international articles about the Sea of Trees often fail to mention, perhaps because they are written by those without intimate firsthand knowledge of the area, is that the forest is surrounded by well-trafficked sightseeing spots.
-The entire area from Lake Kawaguchiko to Lake Motosuko is now connected by a convenient bus service.
+What international articles about Aokigahara often fail to mention is that well-trafficked sightseeing spots surround the forest.
+A convenient bus service now connects the entire area from Lake Kawaguchiko to Lake Motosuko.
 This area represents four out of the Fuji Five Lakes.

 The forest in Fuji-san’s foothills is a place that should be treated with appropriate reverence or avoided altogether.
 It deserves to be reclaimed as a scenic nature spot.
 Be respectful in the Sea of Trees, or don’t go there at all.
-If you do decide to visit, stick to the Jukai Nature Trail and take advantage of other sights in and around Lake Saiko, Lake Shojiko, and the rest of the Fuji Five Lakes area.
+If you decide to visit, stick to the Jukai Nature Trail and take advantage of other sights in and around Lake Saiko, Lake Shojiko and the rest of the Fuji Five Lakes area.